mateusbrilhante/PVH-CHICS/README.md

 English

-This repository contain the files used to carry out the the graduation project Porto Velho e a Busca Pelo Futuro: Cidade Humana, Inteligente, Criativa e Sustentável.
+This repository contain the files used to carry out a project about Porto Velho.

 Access to the survey about Human City: https://mateusbrilhante.github.io/PVH-CHICS/Pesquisa.